(Last updated on: 31/08/2021)

 One way to get inspiration for your research project is to review the other grades for your course.
 Which subjects did you excel in?
 Maybe this is an area worthy of exploration for your research project topic.
 Be mindful though: just because you achieved a high grade in a subject, doesn’t always mean that you enjoyed it.
 This should be an important consideration when choosing your research project topic.

 Many of my students are employed alongside their studies and choose their research project topic based on their workplace experiences.
 This can be beneficial for two reasons.
 The first is that you already have prior knowledge of the topic area.
 The second is that it can save time- you may already have access to research participants or literature that is required.

 You do, however, need to be careful when basing your research around your workplace.
 If it will involve undertaking any research at the workplace itself or if it will involve the employees then it is likely that you will have to gain consent from the employer, which can be easier said than done.

 I have a current example of a research project based on the area of a student’s employment.
-One of my students works for British Airways as Cabin Crew and has been involved in some of the recent industrial action.
-She decided to base her research on working rights amongst Cabin Crew and conducted a survey amongst 150 British Airways Cabin Crew to gain their thoughts and experiences in this area.
-The findings were then shared with the airline and the unions involved in attempt to resolve current issues.
+One of my students works for British Airways as Cabin Crew and has been involved in some of the recent industrial actions.
+She decided to base her research on working rights amongst Cabin Crew.
+This meant she could conduct a survey amongst 150 British Airways Cabin Crew to gain their thoughts and experiences in this area.
+The findings were then shared with the airline and the unions involved in an attempt to resolve current issues.